Hercules: The Legendary Journeys (video game)

+Hercules: The Legendary Journeys is a 2000 action-adventure game based on the television series of the same name, released by Titus Interactive for the Nintendo 64 and Game Boy Color.
+The player controls Hercules and his friends, Iolaus and Serena, on a quest to free Zeus from the forces of Ares and Hera.

+The gameplay differs depending on the version played; the N64 version is a 3D game with elements of platforming and role playing games while the Game Boy Color version is a side-scrolling adventure game with shifting view perspectives.

+The Nintendo 64 version has received mixed to positive reviews, with it being praised for its variety in content, but criticized for feeling too similar to The Legend of Zelda: Ocarina of Time.
+Meanwhile the Game Boy Color version has received mixed to negative reviews with it being criticized for its gameplay and challenges, along with conflicting reactions for the game's blend of formulas.

 Gameplay

-The player controls Hercules and his friends, Iolaus and Serena, to free Zeus against the forces of Area and Hera and their minions.
+The player controls Hercules and his friends, Iolaus and Serena, to free Zeus against the forces of Ares and Hera and their minions.
 The Nintendo 64 version of Hercules integrates elements of platform, role-playing and adventure games.
 Players control characters to complete combat, quests and puzzles, with each having unique abilities, such as Hercules' ability to throw items, Iolaus' ability to reach otherwise inaccessible places, and Serena's ability to use ranged weaponry.
-Combat is straightforward and uses direct attacks against player and enemy "life energy", as well as a "magic menu" to cast magical powers as a special ability.
+Combat is straightforward and uses direct attacks against player and enemy "life energy", as well as a "magic menu" to cast magical powers.
 The game features twelve locations and five arenas.

 The Game Boy Color version of Hercules differs slightly from the Nintendo 64 version.
 The game is played in mixed perspectives as an overhead and side-scrolling action-adventure game.
 The Game Boy version also contains the notable feature of being able to use the Game Link Cable with a system playing Xena: Warrior Princess to switch the characters in the game and unlock secret levels.